HarvardURC/Pacbot/src/gameEngine/README.md

 # Pacbot 2021-22 gameEngine

 ## Requirements
-To run the gameEngine you need the following:
-- Python 3
-- Pygame (for the visualizer)
-- OpenCV (for the computer vision module)
-- Protobuf (for the server)

-In order to add new message types you need the Google Protocol Buffer compiler for python.
+To run the gameEngine, the dependencies listed in the ***environment.yml*** need to be installed.
+The ***environment.yml*** file is an exported Conda environment, so creating a Conda environment from this is recommended.

 ## Running the gameEngine

 To run the gameEngine, first run the server and then run each of the module proccesses separately.

-A virtual environment is included here with all necessary python modules.
+Specifically, run the following files:

 1. `./server.py`
+This creates a server for communicating between the different modules.

 2. `./gameEngine.py`
+This runs the game.
+Type r to restart, p to unpause/pause, and q to quit.

 3. `./visualize.py` OR `./terminalPrinter.py`
+***visualize.py*** displays the game graphics - see **Visualizer** for info regarding its command line arguments.

+***terminalPrinter.py*** will instead display the game in the terminal.

 4. `./keyboardInput.py` OR `./cameraReader.py`
+***keyboardInput.py*** allows you to provide w,a,s,d commands for moving the PacBot (you must be in this terminal window to provide these commands).

+***cameraReader.py*** will instead use the connected cameras to track where the PacBot is on the game board and relay that information to the gameEngine.

 ## Visualizer